MRoc/patcher/README.md

 }
 ```

-Patch also supports multiple operations at once:
+Patch also supports multiple operations at once.
+In that case, all operations will end
+up in the same transaction:

 ```
 import { patch } from "@mroc/patcher";